Homemade Mosquito Repellent for Dogs

 I generally use the plant and not essential oils however you can use them if you prefer.
 Read the label for correct dilution rates.

-There are many different plants which are effective against unwanted pests.
+There are many different plants that are effective against unwanted pests.

 For the control of mosquitoes the following work well: